PAIDNetwork/dnssec-oracle/did-dpki-method.md

  It must be resolvable, that is, be able to lookup and match by its public key.

- Additionally, did-paid needs to have a decentralized KYC experience, it must be able to do:
+ Additionally, did-dpki needs to have a decentralized KYC experience, it must be able to do:

  - `As a user, provision a signed well known document and publish it to IPFS / IPNS`
  - `As a user, approve or reject Certificate Authority keypair issuing`
- - `As a validator, validate did-paid belongs to DNS`
+ - `As a validator, validate did-dpki belongs to DNS`
- - `As a validator, validate DNS belongs to a did-paid`
+ - `As a validator, validate DNS belongs to a did-dpki`

  Ideally, but optional, provisioning must permit users to configure a `verified domain name` under paidnetwork or similar DNS name, similar to `domain.kreds`.
 Eg we could have a party sign a smart agreement with a domain name `alice-wonderland.paid.network` and the other party signing with `bob-realworld.paid.network`.